maarsej/week2/tinyurl/README.md

 ### Stretch
 Added method-override in order to allow usage of the proper method request in the forms.
-For example: put/delete requests in the instances of updating an url or deleting a url respectively.
+For example: put/delete requests in the instances of updating a url or deleting a url respectively.